 Cybersecurity best practices are considered to be a mostly stable set of guidelines that advise organizations on the safest way to protect their digital holdings.
 Every once in a while, however, there are shakeups within these otherwise established best practices.
 Governing bodies issue new regulations, high-profile cyber attacks expose developing threats, and global events place pressure on existing cybersecurity measures.

-Back in March, the National Security Agency (NSA) and Cybersecurity and Infrastructure Security Agency (CISA) published a joint statement in which they advocated for widespread adoption of protective DNS measures.
+In March of 2021, the National Security Agency (NSA) and Cybersecurity and Infrastructure Security Agency (CISA) published a joint statement in which they advocated for widespread adoption of protective DNS measures.
 Both agencies advised that protective DNS solutions should be included as a cybersecurity best practice.
 The NSA and CISA went as far as to say their goal in publishing this report was to “release unique, timely, and actionable cybersecurity guidance to strengthen the cybersecurity of the nation and its allies at scale.”

 Protective DNS (often referred to as PDNS) is the catch-all term for security solutions that examine your DNS queries and implement safeguards to prevent you from accessing malicious sites that contain malware, ransomware, phishing attacks, and other dangerous content.

 DNS protection services analyze IP addresses and domain names against a variety of threat intelligence databases and directories.
 If a site is known (or suspected) to be malicious, DNS protection ensures that you’ll be directed back to safety, without exposing yourself to the identified risk.

 You use DNS every day.
 It’s the bedrock on which the internet is built, so it’s no surprise that cybercriminals target this layer.
 Malware attacks, phishing links, and ransomware plots inevitably involve DNS protocol.